-What our name was informs what our new name is, which shapes who we are becoming.
+What our name was informed what our new name is, which shapes who we are becoming in our story, and what we're about.
 God loves Lane County, he made the people and the place.

 In 1930, First Church of the Nazarene, Eugene, Oregon was formed by an unlikely group of people responding yes to God's direction.
 The Great Depression was raging, the church building burned down, our first lead pastor, Ava Adams, fell ill and had to resign.
 We had to move to a tent to worship.
 It wasn't easy.
 It was nothing short of a miracle as this faith family trusted God with a river-stepping faith.

-In recent years, God has been calling and raising up leaders to steward a renewed care for our local community.
+In recent years, God has been calling and raising up leaders to steward a renewed care for our local community and church.
 A burden has been placed on our hearts for the least, the lost, and the marginalized that they might find the hope, healing and wholeness that only Jesus can provide.

 With a church merger with Fairfield Church of the Nazarene, and an unexpected collaboration with a local Christian school, the name "Eugene First" somehow didn't fully capture the extent of what's taking place.
 God is on the move, in unexpected ways, using unexpected people.
 With God at the center, we can serve our city first.